FrameQuant: Flexible Low-Bit Quantization for Transformers: Fusion Frames based Quantization

 \section{Fusion Frames based Quantization}

 We can now leverage the ideas described in the preceding sections for quantizing the parameters of a Transformer model.
 Consistent with common PTQ approaches \cite{pmlr-v119-nagel20a, frantar2022optimal, frantar2023optq, yuan2022ptq4vit}, we perform quantization layer-by-layer, minimizing the proxy loss between the quantized and non-quantized output of the layer.
-Fig. \ref{fig:FrameQuant fig} gives a graphical view of our algorithm.

 {\bf What are analogous calculations in FF space?} Consider a layer $l$ in a Transformer model, with parameters $\Theta_l$.
 Let ${\mact{A}}_{\rm prev}$ be the activation of the already quantized previous layer for the examples in the calibration set $\mcal{D}$.
 The (non-quantized) output $Z_l$ of layer $l$ is